 The capital market, most especially the stock market does not operate on weekends and even at night, putting a stop to trading at these times.
 Unlike those markets, the borderless and unrestricted cryptocurrency market is not disturbed by time zones.
 It is timeless, allowing 24/7 trading.
 This also improves liquidity.

 With the possibility of all assets, securities to be tokenized, It becomes very convenient to trade between one another and store them on the same exchanges or same wallets.
-A securities investor could own a single asset wallet which he/she could use to hold a tokenized car, house, stocks, and more.
+A securities investor could own a single asset wallet that they could use to hold a tokenized car, house, stocks, and more.

 The blockchain having a fully auditable and valid ledger of transactions makes it a hundred percent transparent.
 This automatic feature of the blockchain improves the current market system.
 Users can easily verify, track, and declare ownership of securities.